intel/pmem-csi/README.md

 ### Software required

-Early development and verification was performed on qemu-emulated NVDIMMs, with brief testing on a system having actual persistent memory of 2x256 GB.

-The build was verified on the system described below:

-* Host: Dell Poweredge R620, distro: openSUSE Leap 15.0, kernel 4.12.14, qemu 2.11.2
-* Host: Dell Poweredge R620, distro: openSUSE Tumbleweed, kernel 4.18.8, qemu 2.12.1, 3.0.0
-* Guest: VM: 32GB RAM, 8 vCPUs, Ubuntu 18.04.1 server, kernel 4.15.0
-* VM config originally created by libvirt/GUI (also doable using virt-install CLI), with configuration changes made directly in VM-config xml file to emulate pair of NVDIMMs backed by host file.

-## Software on the guest

-Use the following software to support development and running in local mode:
+Building has been verified using these components:

 - Go: version 1.10.1
-- ndctl: version 62, built on same host via autogen, configure, make, install steps as per instructions in README.md
+- [ndctl](https://github.com/pmem/ndctl) version 62, built on dev.host via autogen,configure,make,install as per instruction in README.md

-- csc: v0.5.0 from github.com/rexray/gocsi
-- csi-sanity: v0.2.0-1-95-g3bc4135 from github.com/kubernetes-csi/csi-test
+Building of Docker images has additionally requires:

-- Docker-ce: version 18.06.1
+- Docker-ce: verified using version 18.06.1

-## Hardware required
+### Hardware required

-Non-volatile DIMM device(s) are required for operation, however, some development and testing can be done using qemu-emulated NVDIMMs.
+Non-volatile DIMM device(s) are required for operation.
+Some development and testing can however be done using Qemu-emulated NVDIMMs, see [README-qemu-notes](README-qemu-notes.txt).

 ## Supported Kubernetes versions

-The driver deployment in Kubernetes cluster has been verified on:
+The driver deployment in kubernetes cluster has been verified on:

 | Branch            | Kubernetes branch/version      |
 |-------------------|--------------------------------|
 | devel             | Kubernetes 1.11 branch v1.11.3 |

 ## Setup

+### Development system using Virtual Machine

+Early development and verification was performed on qemu-emulated NVDIMMs.

+The build was verified on the system described below:

+* Host: Dell Poweredge R620, distro: openSUSE Leap 15.0, kernel 4.12.14, qemu 2.11.2
+* Guest VM: 32GB RAM, 8 vCPUs, Ubuntu 18.04.1 server, kernel 4.15.0, 4.18.0, 4.19.1
+* See [README-qemu-notes](README-qemu-notes.txt) for more details about VM config

 ### Get source code